jl94x4/ColleXions/README.md

 - **Customizable Settings:** Users can easily adjust library names, pinning intervals, and the number of collections to pin, tailoring the experience to their preferences.

+## Include & Exclude Collections

+- **Exclude Collections:** The exclusion list allows you to specify collections that should never be pinned.
+These collections are "blacklisted," meaning that even if they are randomly selected or included in the special collections, they will be skipped

+- **Include Collections:** The inclusion list is the opposite of the exclusion list.
+It allows you to specify exactly which collections should be considered for pinning.
+This gives you control over which collections can be pinned, filtering the selection to only a few curated options.

 ## Installation
 Extract the files in the location you wish to run it from